ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/OpenAlex.md

 ---
 title: OpenAlex Tool
-aliases:
+aliases: []
 tags:
+  - breadboard
   - breadboard/phase/2
   - OpenAlex
   - toolworker
-  - breadboard
 created: 2024-05-30T11:45:43
-modified: 2024-06-19T15:09:59
+modified: 2024-06-19T15:14:01
 ---

-The Open Alex Entity Search Results Board is a simple and efficient board within the Breadboard web ecosystem.
-It queries the Open Alex API for a list of entities related to a given search term.
-This documentation will guide you through the board's functionality, configuration options, and the underlying components that make it work.
+The Open Alex Entity Search Results Board is a simple and efficient tool within the Breadboard web ecosystem.
+It queries the Open Alex API to provide a list of entities related to a given search term.
+This documentation will guide you through the board's functionality, configuration options, and underlying components.

 ![](https://youtu.be/HXbsFOdww-I)